Atrial Septal Defect Transcatheter Repair for Children

 child’s healthcare provider about the specific risk factors for your child.
 How do I help my child get ready for an ASD transcatheter closure?

 Ask your child’s healthcare provider how to get your child ready for an ASD transcatheter the procedure.
-He or she may also need to stop taking any medicine beforehand.
+They may also need to stop taking any medicine beforehand.
 Your child may need some extra tests before the procedure.
 These might include: Blood tests.
 These are done to check general health.

 Echocardiogram.
 This is done to see the heart and check blood flow through the heart.
 What happens during an ASD transcatheter closure for a child?

 Talk with your child’s healthcare provider about what to expect during the procedure.
 Your child will get anesthesia before the surgery starts.
 Your child will sleep deeply and painlessly during the procedure.
-He or she won’t remember it later.
+They won’t remember it later.

 The closure will take a few hours.

 The healthcare provider will put a small, flexible tube (catheter) into an artery in the groin.
 This tube will have a small device inside it.

 The provider will thread the tube through the blood vessel all the way to the atrial septum.
-X-ray images and echocardiogram may be used to see exactly where the tube In some cases, the provider may use a transesophageal echocardiogram.
+Continuous X-ray images and echocardiogram may be used to see exactly where In some cases, the provider may use a transesophageal echocardiogram.
 For this, the ultrasound probe is put into the child’s throat.

 The provider will push the small device out of the tube and place it across the hole in the atrial septum.
 Then the device will be secured in place.

 The tube will be removed through the blood vessel.

 The healthcare provider will close and bandage the site where the tube was put in.
 What happens after an ASD transcatheter closure for a child?

 Ask your child’s healthcare provider what will happen after the ASD transcatheter